Can Lyme Disease Kill You? What the Evidence Shows

 Transfusion-associated Babesia infections have also resulted in fatal cases.

-4. Other Complications That Can Contribute to Death
+4. Other Serious Complications

-Other rare but potentially dangerous complications include:
+Other uncommon but potentially serious complications may include:

-- Severe inflammatory reactions after treatment in advanced disease
+- Severe inflammatory reactions in advanced disease

 - Profound weight loss or malnutrition in prolonged undiagnosed illness